 While it may be uncomfortable and inconvenient to have to save the money ahead of time, paying cash not only eliminates the possibility of a car insurance lien, but it also eliminates the interest payments you would make if you financed the car purchase.

 One of the best ways to employ this option is to begin putting away money well before the time you’ll need to purchase a new car.

 There is a second option, though it’s not recommended unless you have demonstrated strict financial discipline in the past.
-This option involves using a credit card for a car purchase, thereby eliminating the financing company as the middleman.
+This option is using a credit card for a car purchase.

 When using a credit card to purchase a car, if you can fully pay off the balance in six months or less the interest payments usually add up to less than the combined interest payments and insurance costs of going the route of a traditional loan.

 Be very cautious in using this option.
 If you extend payments beyond the six-month period, you could end up paying significantly more.

 Regardless of whether or not you have a car insurance lien attached to your new car purchase, it’s always wise to carefully consider your investment and whether or not you truly need comprehensive or full coverage.

 Even with a car insurance lien, you have the right to search for the best insurance rates in your area.
 Get started comparing car insurance quotes now by entering your ZIP code!